Division of Rate SettingUp one level

 - The Division sets payment rates for state-supported children and adolescents in residential placements (PNMI).
 Most of the placements are made by the Department for Children and Families, Department of Mental Health, Agency of Education, and local education authorities.

-- Intermediate Care Facilities for the Mentally Retarded (ICF/MR)
+- Intermediate Care Facilities for Individuals with Intellectual Disability (ICF/ID)

-- Intermediate Care Facilities for the Mentally Retarded (ICF/MR) provide care for developmentally disabled persons who also have significant physical disabilities and need 24 hour nursing care.
-As a result of the State's policy of care for people with developmental disabilities in the community, the number of ICF/MRs has declined significantly over the last 10 years.
+- Intermediate Care Facilities for Individuals with Intellectual Disability (ICF/ID) provide care for developmentally disabled persons who also have significant physical disabilities and need 24 hour nursing care.
+As a result of the State's policy of care for people with developmental disabilities in the community, the number of ICF/ID's has declined significantly over the last 10 years.

 - Contact Information